The process of conveyancing involves interaction with many types of professionals including estate agents.

 Evaluating local market knowledge and experience

-Selecting a new estate agent begins with their understanding of the local property market.
-Check their track record in your area.
-A skilled agent recognizes local trends, knows about recent sales, and can predict potential buyer interest.
+A skilled agent recognises local trends, knows about recent sales, and can predict buyer interest.
 Their expertise can be a deciding factor in how swiftly and profitably your property sells.

-Understanding different agent's approaches and strategies
+Different agents' approaches and strategies

 Different agents have unique methods.
 Some might leverage digital marketing more effectively, while others have a strong network of potential buyers.

-Organising valuation meetings with potential estate agents
+Organising valuation meetings with estate agents

-Before meetings, prepare a set of questions.
-Inquire about their sales record, marketing strategies, and communication methods.
 Understand their views on the asking price and how they would approach selling your home.
 These discussions provide insight into their professionalism and suitability.

 Comparing proposals and marketing plans